-HashMap is a class which is available under traditional Collection and ConcurrentHashMap is a class which is added later under Concurrent Collections.
-ConcurrentHashMap is a collection in Java is introduced as an alternate of Hashtable, which is a synchronized collection class.
+HashMap is a class that is available under traditional Collection and ConcurrentHashMap is a class that is added later under Concurrent Collections.
+ConcurrentHashMap is a collection in Java that is introduced as an alternate of Hashtable, which is a synchronized collection class.

-The main difference between HashMap and ConcurrentHashMap is that the HashMap is non-synchronized, non-thread safe and not for use in Concurrent multi-threaded environment while ConcurrentHashMap is a thread-safe collection and is intended to be used as primary Map implementation especially for multi-threaded and Concurrent environment.
+The main difference between HashMap and ConcurrentHashMap is that the HashMap is non-synchronized, non-thread-safe, and not for use in a Concurrent multi-threaded environment while ConcurrentHashMap is a thread-safe collection and is intended to be used as a primary Map implementation, especially for multi-threaded and Concurrent environment.
 Apart from thread-safety, there are some subtle differences between HashMap and ConcurrentHashMap which we will see in this article.